stkr/web-safe/README.markdown

 Following files need to be edited:

  - *cgi-bin/web-safe/pwsafe.cgi*
- - *web-safe/javascript/pwsafe.js*
+ - *web-safe/js/pwsafe.js*

 ### Secure Http Connection

-You should access this application only via an encrypted connection (https).
+You should access this application only via an encrypted connection (HTTPS).
-A javascript check is performed and if not using https, an error containing a link to the secure site is displayed.
+A JavaScript check is performed and if not using HTTPS, an error containing a link to the secure site is displayed.
 It is possible, however, to perform a redirection already on the server before the document gets delivered.